IFFranciscoME/Delorian/README.md

 npx ts-node connector_websocket.ts
 ```

+## Deployment

+This functionality is going to be deployed as with the Infrastructure build with a variation of the [Astronomer](https://github.com/IFFranciscoME/astronomer) project.

 ## Dependencies

 The aave library has a peer dependency of ehters on its v5, and it wont work with v6